ivonunes/plumekit/docs/components/index.md

 This keeps call sites readable as components grow.
 Use defaults for options that should usually disappear from the call site.

 Prefer slots for real content and arguments for data or small display options.
-If a caller needs to pass headings, paragraphs, lists, or buttons, a slot usually reads better than a long string argument.
+If a caller needs to pass headings, paragraphs, lists or buttons, a slot usually reads better than a long string argument.

 ## Defaults